Microsoft/azure-docs.pt-pt/articles/media-services/previous/media-services-index-content.md

 ---
-title: Indexando arquivos de mídia com o Azure Media Indexer
+title: Indexing Media Files with Azure Media Indexer
-description: Azure Media Indexer permite que você torne o conteúdo de seus arquivos de mídia pesquisável e gere uma transcrição de texto completo para legendas codificadas e palavras-chave.
-Este tópico mostra como usar o indexador de mídia.
+description: Azure Media Indexer enables you to make content of your media files searchable and to generate a full-text transcript for closed captioning and keywords.
+This topic shows how to use Media Indexer.
 services: media-services
 documentationcenter: ''
 author: Asolanki